zhizhe258/marble/readme.md

 #### Step 1: Load and Align the Gaussian Scene and Collision Mesh

 - Begin by double-clicking the generated `.usdz` file to extract its contents.
-Locate `gauss.usda` in the extracted folder and drag it into the **Isaac Sim GUI viewport** to load the Gaussian splatting scene used for rendering.
+Locate `default.usda` in the extracted folder and drag it into the **Isaac Sim GUI viewport** to load the Gaussian splatting scene used for rendering.
 - Next, in the **Stage** panel, create an Xform at `/World/Xform`, select it, and add a reference to the `texture_mesh.glb` file using an **absolute file path**.
 At this point, the scene should contain `/World/gauss` for Gaussian rendering and `/World/Xform` for mesh-based collisions.
 - These two assets must then be spatially aligned; in most cases, rotating `/World/Xform` by **180 degrees around the Z axis** is sufficient, although some scenes may also require scaling (commonly ×100) or additional translation and rotation adjustments.
 Make sure that the Gaussian splats and mesh geometry overlap correctly in the viewport.